 Cloud deployment often starts with new applications that are likely to be systems of engagement since they benefit the most from the flexibility of the cloud.
 These deployments often are initiated by those who wish to move existing applications or build new solutions in cloud because of their own experience, background and risk profile.

 It’s worth noting that when deciding which cloud to put a database system into or even whether to put it in a public cloud at all, the database isn’t typically the driving decision — it’s the application.
 When a developer sets out to build a new application, they will choose the cloud or clouds that offer the best services to develop and deliver that application logic.
 The database supporting that application is really just along for the ride and has to be able to fit into that environment successfully.
 This is one of the key reasons Oracle may find it challenging to encourage the use of their cloud beyond their own applications, even if they provide extremely high qualities of service for running the Oracle database.
 It’s also a reason why databases that can fit well into any environment have a big advantage in giving application developers the most flexibility in their choice of deployment target.

 To truly get the most out of a hybrid database environment, EDB Postgres in the Cloud offers a powerful solution with an unprecedented amount of control.
 Running the same Postgres both on-premises and in the cloud, EDB Postgres in the Cloud gives organizations greater control over their database environments with industry-leading flexibility and scalability.
-EDB’s fully managed DBaaS is one solution, but so are EDB Containers.
+EDB’s fully managed DBaaS is one solution, but so are EDB Postgres on Kubernetes.
 And some others may simply want to stand up a database server and operate it themselves.
 It will depend on the use case what approach is best.
 There is no one-size-fits-all solution to meet complex and changing database needs.
 The flexibility we offer users is choice.